Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Polytopes

 \begin{proof} This proof follows the pattern of the previous one, so we leave most of it to the reader.
 Note that any nodes outside of the broken $t_0$ tube in the input correspond to the painted corolla base tree of the ouput.
 The tubing inside a largest thin tube (which contains a clique) in the input corresponds to the gaps (between leaves) that end in nodes of the unpainted weakly ordered forest of the output.
 Nodes that are inside a broken tube but not inside any thin tube determine the gaps that coincide with the paint line.
 An example of the bijection is seen in Figure~\ref{fig:stello_bij_cuba}.

 The fact that this bijection preserves the ordering is seen just as in the proof of Theorem~\ref{lift}.
-3d examples are seen in Figure~\ref{fig: biject4}.
+3-dimensional examples are seen in Figure~\ref{fig: biject4}.
 See Figure~\ref{chains} for some isomorphic chains. \end{proof}

 We now can finish with the following:

 \begin{theorem} The weakly ordered forests grafted to corollas are isomorphic to the stellohedra. \end{theorem}

 \begin{proof} By Theorem 62 of \cite{pilaud2}, the graph-cubeahedron for a complete graph $\K_n$ is combinatorially equivalent to the stellohedron for the star-graph $St_{n+1}.$ Here is a brief description of the poset isomorphism described in that paper: if the star graph $St_{n+1}$ has node 0 as its center, and the nodes of the complete graph are $1,\dots,n$, then a square tube on the complete graph is mapped to itself, as a round tube; and round tubes on the complete graph are mapped to their complement plus the node 0 on the star graph.
 We demonstrate this isomorphism in Figure~\ref{chains}.
 Thus the theorem is shown, by composition with the isomorphism in our Theorem~\ref{stella2}. \end{proof}